1mohammad/Angular-weather/README.md

 - Angular: A powerful JavaScript framework for building dynamic web applications.
 - Tailwind CSS: A utility-first CSS framework that makes styling and layout design efficient and flexible.
 - OpenWeatherMap API: Provides weather data for locations worldwide.
+- NgRx: A state management library that enhances data flow and organization in Angular applications

 ## Installation and Setup